The EarlyAct Club of Forest Trail Middle School box 3,000 meal in Feeding Children Worldwide program. (PHOTO SUPPLIED)

 The EarlyAct club has volunteered in the school library, collected paper around their school for recycling, plan to clean up the Park Forest Wetlands area and have scheduled a Feeding Children Worldwide program.
 In the past the club has put together approximately 3,000 meals each year which are sent to needy children and their families in Indonesia where lives were literally washed away by the Tsunami.
 This year the club raised it’s own funds to pay for all of their service activities.

 Please consider supporting your local Rotary and EarlyAct club by purchasing a Golden Opportunity book for yourself or as a gift to someone else.
-Books can be purchased from any Rotarian or by contacting the club at the Club at [email protected].
+Books can be purchased from any Rotarian or by calling Jerome Brown @ 773-416-1441 or by email [email protected].

 The Rotary Club of Park Forest meets most Thursdays at the University Park Golf Course at 12:15.
 We have speakers at 1:00 PM and the public is invited to listen to our speakers.
 The speaker portion of our program, Rotary Today, is broadcast on Cable, channel 19 every Tuesday at 5:00 PM.
 Rotary International and it’s Paul Harris Foundation are at the final stages of an over 20 year project to eradicate polio form the world.
 We are involved in fighting food shortages, disease, providing clean water, eye exams and glasses, donated medical supplies, operations and other needed aid to people around the globe.